jjz17/NBA-MIP-Prediction-Model/README.md

 ## Model Building

-First, I split the data into train and tests sets with a test size of 25%.
+First, we split the data into train and tests sets with a test size of 25%.

-I tried five different models and evaluated them using mean accuracy.
-I chose mean accuracy because it is relatively easy to interpret and the data is fairly balanced so mean accuracy provides an accurate measure for model performance.
+We tried three different models and evaluated them using the coefficient of determination (r<sup>2</sup>).
+We chose r<sup>2</sup> because it is relatively easy to interpret and NOT DONE YET

-I also performed recursive feature elimination to select the most relevant features
+We also performed recursive feature elimination to select the most relevant features

-Finally, I used GridSearchCV to perform hyperparameters tuning
+Finally, we used GridSearchCV to perform hyperparameters tuning

-I used five different models:
+We used three different models:

-* **Logistic Regression** – Highly efficient to train and classify new instances, easy to interpret.
+* **Ridge Regression** – Highly efficient to train and classify new instances, easy to interpret.
+* **Lasso Regression** -
-* **kNN Classifier** – Intuitive algorithm and makes no assumptions about the data and its distribution.
+* **kNN Regressor** – Intuitive algorithm and makes no assumptions about the data and its distribution.
-* **Support Vector Machine** – Effective for classification in high dimensional spaces.
-* **Gaussian Naive Bayes** – Similar to Logistic Regression, highly efficient to train and classify new instances, easy to interpret.
-* **Decision Tree** – Similar to kNN Classifier, intuitive algorithm and makes no assumptions about the data and its distribution.

 ## Model performance

-After tuning, all of the models had equal performance on the test and validation sets.
+After tuning, the kNN Regressor performed significantly better on the test and validation sets.

 * **Logistic Regression**: Accuracy = 0.8276
 * **kNN Classifier**: Accuracy = 0.8276